stevensona/docker-lab/lab1/README.md

 1. Enter lab1 directory and execute `docker build -t lab1 .` to build lab1
    image.

-2. Execute `docker run --rm -it --p 8080:4567 lab1` to start an instance of the newly created an image.
+2. Execute `docker run --rm -p 8080:4567 lab1` to start an instance of the newly created an image.

 3. Visit http://localhost:8080 in your web-browser to make a request to the app.